GHT Everest & Rolwaling Traverse via Tashi Labsta Pass

 3 nights hotel

-• flight to Lukla included
+• Flight to Lukla

-• expert bilingual guide
+An expert bilingual guide is included.

-• expedition medical kit
+An expedition medical kit is included.

-• the use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)
+The use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket, and insulated mat is included.

 show more